Follow Us on Tumblr

 • "There are dreams and dreams."

-• In the novel Romance of the Three Kingdoms, the songs of children singing in the street are prophetic.
+• Romance of the Three Kingdoms: The songs of children singing in the street are prophetic.
 There however is at least one time where someone merely claims that they exist, and one incident where a treacherous retainer interprets some children's prediction his way.

-• In Dan Abnett's Warhammer 40,000 Gaunt's Ghosts novel Straight Silver, Gaunt and Beltayr meet with a strange woman in the woods, who says she is Elinor Zaker, a retired Battle Sister, and gives Gaunt intimations of the future — vague, because she explicitly tells him that she can not tell him too much.
+• Gaunt's Ghosts: In Straight Silver, Gaunt and Beltayr meet with a strange woman in the woods, who says she is Elinor Zaker, a retired Battle Sister, and gives Gaunt intimations of the future — vague, because she explicitly tells him that she can not tell him too much.
 Gaunt sees her scars and concludes that she suffered brain damage.
 She also lends him a car, which vanishes after they have gotten where they are going.
 As do its keys.
 And they can't find her chapel afterwards.
-And her name proves to be that of a woman who died millenia earlier.
+And her name proves to be that of a bionically-augmented warrior who fought in a Crusade in the region for its founder and died in battle 6000 years ago.

-• Dresden Files has the Archive.
-She's usually not particularly cryptic, but she knows everything that's ever been written down (at least since the position was created).
-Omniscience of anything recorded isn't the whole of her powers - while the Archive is usually an an adult, the current one's circumstances result in something a step (possibly a very small step) down from a prepubescent goddess.
+• The Dresden Files has the Archive.
+She's usually not particularly cryptic, but she knows everything that's ever been written down (at least since the position was created possibly around 580-570 BCE starting with Pythia).
+Omniscience of anything recorded isn't the whole of her powers — while the Archive is usually an an adult, the current one's circumstances result in something a step (possibly a very small step) down from a prepubescent goddess.

-• Male example: Devil-Boy Jack in The Haunting Of Alaizabel Cray by Chris Wooding.
-When he first appears he's described as a ten year old beggar whose eyes are sewn shut.
+• The Haunting of Alaizabel Cray: When Devil-Boy Jack first appears he's described as a ten year old beggar whose eyes are sewn shut.
 For the rest of the book, he predicts the future, knows things nobody else does (usually because there's no way they can) and remains as unnervingly deadpan as ever during the end mission, even though he knows that several people in his party will die (he also knows who it will be, when and how).
 We never find out where he came from, why he was blinded in such a gruesome way, or indeed, anything about his background or personal life.
 He's very creepy, but a valuable asset to the protagonists.

-• Elva in The Inheritance Cycle fulfills this trope pretty well.
-She's just your standard little girl with disturbing eyes, an odd silver mark on her forehead (from a dragon no less), and the ability to sense the pain and how to deal with it of everyone around her for an unspecified distance.
+• Inheritance Cycle: Elva is just your standard little girl with disturbing eyes, an odd silver mark on her forehead (from a dragon no less), and the ability to sense the pain and how to deal with it of everyone around her for an unspecified distance.
 It doesn't help that until almost halfway through Brisingr, she can't ignore everyone else's pain and it hurts worse if she tries to not help them.

-• Anathema Device from Good Omens, thanks to being direct descendant of the only 100% accurate prophetess in human history and a studious scholar of her prophecies.
+• Good Omens: Anathema Device, thanks to being direct descendant of the only 100% accurate prophetess in human history and a studious scholar of her prophecies.
 She is also a minor psychic herself.

 Live-Action TV